DenSit/mathProject/README.md

-# qivy_app
+# Kivy
-app for training mathematic
+application for training mathematic
+It has three levels of difficulty